SuB1X-Coin/proposals/README.md

 ## How it works

 1. Login to your GitHub account
-2. Create a proposal draft as a [GitHub Issue](https://github.com/rupaya-project/proposals/issues) using a built-in template.
+2. Create a proposal draft as a [GitHub Issue](https://github.com/rupaya-project/proposals/issues).
 For example:

     https://github.com/rupaya-project/proposals/issues/1